-Tori Roloff, Baby Jackson & Zach Visit Walt Disney Studios, ‘LPBW’ Fans Gush At Special, Personalized Tour
+Tori Roloff, Baby Jackson, And Zach Visit Walt Disney Studios, ‘LPBW’ Fans Gush At Special, Personalized Tour

 “So amazing and sooooo jealous!
 This is my dream to have a tour like this there someday.
 Literally a dream come true for all Disney lovers,” wrote another.

 Tori Roloff has teased her family’s Walt Disney Studios trip for some time now, at one point even asking her social media followers for some tips on getting tickets and passes to the historical place.
-Apart from visiting Walt Disney Studios, however, Tori, Zach and Jackson Roloff also seem to be heading to Tori’s side of the family, where Baby J is set to meet his great grandmother, as stated in a previous report from The Inquisitr.
+Apart from visiting Walt Disney Studios, however, Tori, Zach, and Jackson Roloff also seem to be heading to Tori’s side of the family, where Baby J is set to meet his great-grandmother, as stated in a previous report from the Inquisitr.

-Interestingly, Tori, Zach and Jackson Roloff’s trip is happening roughly at the same time as the final week of Audrey Roloff’s pregnancy.
-The LPBW star is set to give birth anytime soon, and at this point, Amy, Matt and Tori’s entire family are away from Roloff Farms.
+Interestingly, Tori, Zach, and Jackson Roloff’s trip is happening roughly at the same time as the final week of Audrey Roloff’s pregnancy.
+The LPBW star is set to give birth at any time, and at this point, Amy, Matt and Tori’s entire family are away from Roloff Farms.

 What do you think about Tori’s latest Instagram upload?
 Do you think Jackson enjoyed his first trip to Walt Disney Studios?
 Do you think the LPBW family can make it back in time for Audrey’s delivery?
 Sound off in the comments below.